 Innovative research is leading to breakthroughs in medicines, therapies, devices, and technologies which will define the future of healthcare.
 There will be new treatments capable of curing a myriad of illnesses, thus helping people to live longer, with less pain.
 Through careful investing, countless lives can be profoundly improved.

-This highly-exclusive and carefully curated event will be hosted at Thomas Jefferson University, a 193-year-old institution thinking like a start-up.
+This highly-exclusive and carefully curated event will be hosted at Thomas Jefferson University, a 193-year-old institution that is acting like a start-up – nimble, inventive, optimistic, eager to try something different or strike out in new directions.
 Upon completion of the proposed merger with Philadelphia University — creating a comprehensive university with a forward-thinking education model — Jefferson will have combined annual revenues exceeding $4.8 billion, more than 28,000 employees, 7,800 students, 6,000 physicians/practitioners and 4,000 faculty.

 After 34 years of public service, including 24 years as an elected official, Governor Rendell continues to pursue many of the same issues he was passionate about while serving.
 His commitment to making America a cleaner, more efficient place and to fostering investment in our nation’s crumbling infrastructure is as strong as it has ever been.
 Rendell has become a champion for progress in the area of alternative energy, and now serves as a consultant or board member for several green and alternative energy firms, including Own Energy, The Efficiency Network and VNG.co.
 He has also remained heavily involved in the campaign for government efficiency and strategic cost cutting through his work with entities such as Government Sourcing Solutions and Public Financial Management.
 Perhaps no other issue has been and continues to be as important to Governor Rendell as America’s dire need to rebuild and reinvest in its infrastructure.
 As Governor, Rendell worked with Mayor Michael Bloomberg and Governor Arnold Schwarzenegger to create an organization called Building America’s Future.
 The organization focuses on the need for a more significant investment in American infrastructure projects to ensure that America maintains its place as a global economic power.
 Governor Rendell currently serves as Co-Chair of the organization, along with Michael Bloomberg and former U.S. Transportation Secretary Ray LaHood, and travels throughout the country speaking about this issue.